The Complete Australia Crypto Tax Guide (2020)

 John purchases Bitcoin on Binance.
 He pays AU$1200 for 0.1 BTC.
-Three months later after his Bitcoin increased in value to AU$1500, he traded it for another cryptocurrency, ETH.
+Three months later his Bitcoin has increased in value to AU$1500, so John trades it for another cryptocurrency, ETH.

-In this case, John has disposed of his Bitcoin and has triggered a capital gains tax.
+In this case, John has disposed of his Bitcoin (by trading it for ETH) and has triggered a capital gains tax.
 He will owe a percentage tax on his AU$300 gain.

 Note: if you are a professional trader, then trading stock tax treatment may apply instead of capital gains tax treatment.

 Louis works as a developer in Sydney and is compensated in bitcoin.
 On July 14, Louis was paid 0.25 BTC for services rendered.

 In this example, Louis recognizes income for the AUD fair market value of 0.25 BTC on July 14th.
 In this example, let’s say 0.25 BTC was worth AU$4,000.
 Louis would recognize AU$4,000 of income and report this on his taxes.

 When Do You Trigger a Capital Gain or Capital Loss?

 Generally speaking, whenever you “dispose” of a cryptocurrency (get rid of it), you incur a capital gain or a capital loss from the transaction.
 This gain or loss needs to be included with your taxes.

 According to the ATO, common disposals of cryptocurrency would include anytime you: